molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 });
 ```

 This is it!
-We have written a unit test with shallow rendering that proves that `AppComponent` correctly embeds several child Components.
+We have written a unit test with shallow rendering that proves that `HomeComponent` correctly embeds several child Components.

 Note that this is one possible testing method.
 As always, it has pros and cons.
 Compared with a full integration test, there is little setup.
 The specs can use Angular’s `DebugElement` abstraction to test presence as well as Inputs and Outputs.

-However, the unit test gives little confidence that `AppComponent` works in production.
+However, the unit test gives little confidence that `HomeComponent` works in production.
 We have instructed Angular not to find matching Components for the custom elements `app-counter`, `app-service-counter` and `app-ngrx-counter`.
-What if `AppComponent` uses a wrong element name and the test copies that error?
+What if `HomeComponent` uses a wrong element name and the test copies that error?
 We will not notice the false positive unless the involved Components are rendered together.

 ### Faking a child Component